conghanzheng/conghanzheng.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---

-PhD Candidate (on the Econ Job Market 2024), Universitat Autònoma de Barcelona (UAB) and Barcelona School of Economics (BSE)

 Applied Microeconomics; Labor Economics; Migration; Family Economics; Rural-Urban Migration and Child Education